E-commerce

 Support automation

 Creation starts from Orders > Drafts in the admin, or directly from the Drafts page (Shopify admin).
-A new draft does not prefill anything: you manually add line items.
-On mobile, the Shopify app (device detection) offers an equivalent flow through the Orders menu, then draft orders.
+A new draft does not prefill anything: you add the line items manually.
+On mobile, the Shopify app (device detection) offers an equivalent flow via the Orders menu and then draft orders.

 1. Open Orders > Drafts, then Create order.